ivin-titus/Persona/README.md

 4. Click the **Load unpacked** button in the top-left.
 5. Select the folder where you saved the extension files.
 6. The extension icon should appear in your toolbar.
+7. Pin the extension icon so you can use it.

 ## 📖 How to Use